 Community Partnerships for Services in Schools

-Please contact the Department of Specialized Services for more information or to request an application by emailing [email protected] or calling 1-888-526-5552.
+Please contact the Department of Specialized Services for more information or to request documentation by emailing [email protected] or calling 1-888-526-5552.

 Public service providers